Chief Executive Officer

 ... from Boise State University.
 She received her bachelors in Social Work from Virginia Intermont College in Bristol, Virginia.
 She was born and raised in Wiesbaden, Germany with brief living situations around the country of Germany and Spain.
 She moved to the United States in 2008.
 As a military dependent she has had great opportunities to backpack across Europe and experience other countries.
 Tascha moved to Utah from Nashville, Tennessee to work for Utah Community Action.
 She is the Homeless Services Coordinator for UCA and has been in that role for the last 3 years.
 Tascha has experience in working with therapeutic foster care, at-risk youth, active duty families, and homeless veterans/individuals and families.
 Tascha is looking forward to working with LGBTQIA+ individuals and affirming in their most authentic selves.
 She is a childless millennial Disney adult, who enjoys experiencing new things and playing tabletop board games.
 Tascha resides in Salt Lake City with her partner and 3 fur children.

-Jackie Chamberlain is a clinical intern working on receiving her Master’s in Social Work...Read More
+Jackie Keel is a clinical intern working on receiving her Master’s in Social Work...Read More

 ... from the University of Utah.
 She received her Master of Education from Weber State University and received her Bachelor of English from the University of Utah.